john-h-kastner/regex-complement-prolog/regex.md

 4. Complement the DFA.
 This is accomplished by complementing the set of accepting states.
 5. Convert the resulting DFA into a regular expression.
-6. (Optional) Perform some simplification to obtain a more reasonable expression

-This is demonstrated by the following predicate that takes a regular expression encoded as a string and generates its complement.
-The predicates invoked in its
+This is demonstrated by the following predicate which takes a regular expression encoded as a string and generates its complement.

 ```{.prolog file=regex.pl}
 complement_regex_string(Regex_String, Regex_Comp_String) :-